-I am a teacher, performer, movement specialist, maker, director, choreographer and consultant.
+I am a London based teacher, performer, director, choreographer and consultant.

-I am a founder member and joint artistic director of storytelling-theatre company You Need Me, and founder member and associate director of circus-theatre company Square Peg.
-With these two companies I have generated and toured shows throughout the UK with support from Arts Council England, Ideas Tap, Unity Theatre Trust, Bristol Old Vic, Newbury Corn Exchange, Jacksons Lane, Shoreditch Town Hall, The National Centre for Circus Arts, the Roundhouse and the National Theatre.
-I also work as an independent practitioner and performance maker in combined arts, and as a freelance performer and director.
+I was a founder member and joint artistic director of storytelling-theatre company You Need Me, and founder member and associate director of circus-theatre company Square Peg.
+My early career was spent generating and touring shows with these two companies, throughout the UK for something like a decade.
+This was made possible with the support of Arts Council England, Ideas Tap, Unity Theatre Trust, Bristol Old Vic, Newbury Corn Exchange, Jacksons Lane, Shoreditch Town Hall, The National Centre for Circus Arts, the Roundhouse and the National Theatre.

-I am a Feldenkrais practitioner and teach Awareness Through Movement and Functional Integration classes to professional performers and the wider public, as well as using the method in my own creative processes and training routines.
+I am a certified Feldenkrais® practitioner and teach Awareness Through Movement® and Functional Integration® classes to professional performers and the wider public, as well as using the method in my own creative processes and training routines.

 Like Feldenkrais, my creative process is based on asking questions and allowing my curiosity to guide me.
-My curiosity is currently guiding me to explore the concept of the body/self, and the body in society, the environment and our relationship to our world around us: nature, empathy, the body, ritual and community.
+Following my curiosity, I seem to return time and again to concepts of the body/self, and the body in society, the environment and our relationship to our world around us: nature, empathy, the body, ritual and community.

-I teach theatre, physical theatre and devising, movement analysis and improvisation, strength and flexibility for circus, acrobatic balancing, tightwire and trapeze and am also a Body Control Pilates certified Pilates teacher.
-I offer freelance classes and workshops for all levels and environments, specialising in or combining different areas of expertise as required.
-I am also employed by The National Centre for Circus Arts, where I have now taught for ten years.
+I teach theatre, physical theatre and devising, movement analysis and improvisation, creation for circus, dramaturgy and choreographic practices.
+As well as being a Feldenkrais teacher, I am also certified as a Body Control Pilates teacher.
+I offer classes and workshops for all levels and environments, specialising in or combining different areas of expertise as required.
+See Classes and Workshops page for further information.